-Located in the south of Termeno, Rochi extends on a slope covered by vineyards.
+Located in the south of Termeno, Ronchi is located on a slope covered by vineyards.

-Ronchi is reachable via a narrow road from Termeno and Cortaccia, or from the Wine Route via an access road in the south of Termeno.
-In 1880, underneath the village, a menhir was found, which testifies that the area round Termeno has already been settled in the Neolithic Age.
+Ronchi is reachable via a narrow road from Termeno and Cortaccia or from the Wine Road via an access road in the south of Termeno.
+In 1880, below the village, a menhir was found, which testifies that the area round Termeno was already settled in the Neolithic Age.

-Located at 318 m asl, Ronchi has got some 140 inhabitants and has its own fire brigade, like it is usual in almost all South Tyrolean villages.
-Underneath the village on the Wine Route, there is the S. Valentino church with its late-Roman steeple and respective cemetery.
-Situated only a short walk away from Termeno, Ronchi provides tranquility and a great view on the landscape characterised by vineyards, down to Termeno and on the Bassa Atesina.
+Located at 318 m a.s.l., Ronchi has about 140 inhabitants and has its own fire brigade, like it is usual in almost all South Tyrolean villages.
+Below the village on the Wine Road, there is the S. Valentino Church with its late-Roman steeple and respective cemetery.
+Situated only a short walk from Termeno, Ronchi provides tranquillity and a great view on the landscape characterised by vineyards, down on Termeno and the Bassa Atesina.